History of agriculture

 Irrigation, crop rotation, and fertilizers were introduced soon after the Neolithic Revolution and developed much further in the past 200 years, starting with the British Agricultural Revolution.
 Since 1900, agriculture in the developed nations, and to a lesser extent in the developing world, has seen large rises in productivity as human labour has been replaced by mechanization, and assisted by synthetic fertilizers, pesticides, and selective breeding.
 The Haber-Bosch process allowed the synthesis of ammonium nitrate fertilizer on an industrial scale, greatly increasing crop yields.
-Modern agriculture has raised social, political, and environmental issues including overpopulation, water pollution, biofuels, genetically modified organisms, tariffs and farm subsidies.
+Modern agriculture has raised social, political, and environmental issues including water pollution, biofuels, genetically modified organisms, tariffs and farm subsidies.
 In response, organic farming developed in the twentieth century as an alternative to the use of synthetic pesticides.

 Origins

 Origin hypotheses

 Origin and dispersal of domestic livestock species in the Fertile Crescent (dates Before Present).

 Scholars have developed a number of hypotheses to explain the historical origins of agriculture.
 Studies of the transition from hunter-gatherer to agricultural societies indicate an antecedent period of intensification and increasing sedentism; examples are the Natufian culture in the Levant and the Early Chinese Neolithic in China.
 Current models indicate that wild stands that had been harvested previously started to be planted, but were not immediately domesticated.

 Localised climate change is the favoured explanation for the origins of agriculture in the Levant.
 When major climate change took place after the last ice age (c.
 11,000 BC), much of the earth became subject to long dry seasons.
 These conditions favoured annual plants which die off in the long dry season, leaving a dormant seed or tuber.
 An abundance of readily storable wild grains and pulses enabled hunter-gatherers in some areas to form the first settled villages at this time.

 Across Western Eurasia it was not until approximately 4,000 BC that farming societies completely replaced hunter-gatherers.
 These technologically advanced societies expanded faster in areas with less forest, pushing hunter-gatherers into denser woodlands.
 Only the middle-late Bronze Age and Iron Age societies were able to fully replace hunter-gatherers in their final stronghold located in the most densely forested areas.
-Unlike their Bronze and Iron Age counterparts, Neolithic societies couldn't establish themselves in dense forests, and Copper Age societies had only limited success.
+Unlike their Bronze and Iron Age counterparts, Neolithic societies could not establish themselves in dense forests, and Copper Age societies had only limited success.